Skip Navigation LinksBrucellosis

 What is brucellosis?

-Brucellosis is an infection caused by Brucella bacteria that people can get from infected farm animals (cows, goats, sheep, pigs), some wild animals (wild pigs, camels, bison), and rarely pet dogs.
+Brucellosis is a disease caused by infection with Brucella bacteria that come from farm animals (cows, goats, sheep, pigs), some wild animals (wild pigs, camels, bison), and rarely pet dogs.
 Brucellosis is found throughout the world but is most common in areas that do not have animal health programs designed to control Brucella infection in animals.
 Brucellosis is not as common in the United States, but cases are reported each year in California.

 Dairy cow and goat